Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The weather in Budapest in April

-You are right to go to Budapest in April!
-Spring has not only arrived, but it has settled, so temperatures reach 18ºC and, on the other hand, rain forecasts are only three days away.
-Generally, the minimum temperature is 11ºC, so take some warm clothes for the evenings, when it cools down.
+There are numerous things to see and do in Budapest throughout the year, but you are right to go in April.
+Spring has not only arrived, it has settled in, so temperatures reach 18°C and, in contrast, rainfall forecasts fall just three days away.
+Generally, the minimum temperature is 11ºC, so take some warm clothes for the evenings, which is when it cools down.

-The weather is somewhat dry, but it is nice to be able to enjoy the outdoors, take a bike tour of Budapest and not feel that the day ends at 17h, as it does in the winter months.
-On the contrary, in April, there are more than thirteen hours of daylight a day.
+The weather is a bit dry, but it's nice to be able to enjoy the outdoors, take a bike tour of Budapest and not feel like the day ends at 5 p.m., as it does in the winter months.
+By contrast, in April, there are more than thirteen hours of daylight a day.

 Touring Budapest| ©pfatterüberalles